 This will not only help you improve the quality of your content, but also define a roadmap for your product.

 Companies typically use an LMS (learning management system) to create their academy.

 There are other options, of course, such as developing your own solution or adapting WordPress plugins.
 But that type of development takes, on average, no less than six months, and costs start at around $10,000.

-The optimal route is using an existing platform to support your academy, one that was created specifically for that purpose.
+The optimal route is using an existing saas onboarding software to support your academy, one that was created specifically for that purpose.

 AcademyOcean is a smart LMS that businesses from over 20 countries worldwide have been using for the past five years to launch their training.
 Our platform has an industry record-high ease-of-use rating.